 Millennial marketing is the topic of the hour over here at HiveMind Studios.

 Set to overtake the baby boomers this year as the largest living generation, it’s no secret that if you’re not tuning into how millennials think, tweet, post and share, you’re falling behind.
-The key to cracking this new demographic may be in how they use social media networks and which social networks they favor.
+The key to cracking millennial marketing may be in how they use social media networks and which social networks they favor.

 Market Your Brand and Win Millennial Loyalty